Howard the Duck (film): Adaptation

 The film was originally intended to be animated based on the character created by Steve Gerber and quoting scripts by Bill Mantlo.
 In particular, the "Duckworld" story of Howard the Duck magazine #6 was to serve as a basis for the script.
 A contractual obligation required Lucas to provide a distributor with a live-action film, so he decided to make the film using live actors and to use special effects for Howard.
 Katz said that an animated film "would have taken too much time and too much money."

 The script significantly altered the personality of the title character, played the story straight instead of as a satire, removed the surrealist elements, and added supernatural elements that could highlight special effects work done by Lucas' Industrial Light & Magic.
-The filmmakers consulted with Disney's lawyers to make sure Howard didn't resemble the Disney character Donald Duck too closely.
+The filmmakers consulted with Disney's lawyers to make sure Howard did not resemble the Disney character Donald Duck too closely.
 Howard's appearance was redesigned several times during the process, including his clothes and the shape of his bill.

 The film's screenplay was adapted into comic book format by the writer Danny Fingeroth and artist Kyle Baker for Marvel Comics.
 The adaptation appeared in both Marvel Super Special #41 and in a three-issue limited series.